shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

   }
 ```

 Users are not able to vote for their own items because this would allow them to claim what they spent and use it to vote again, essentially meaning they could infinitely vote on their own items.
-Therefore we need to make sure the sender is not the item owner.
+Therefore, we need to make sure the sender is not the item owner.
+Restricting the owner wallet from voting helps with this, though technically they could just create a different address, so this isn't a complete solution to this problem.
 The value of the transaction must also be enough to cover the cost of voting.

 ```solidity
   function negativeVote(uint itemId, uint weight) public payable {